Peneus

+Peneus with Apollo and Daphne on a 2nd- or 3rd-century Roman mosaic from the Paphos Archaeological Park in Cyprus.
+(Note: The identification of the river-god as Peneus, while accepted by many scholars, has also been contested.)

-In Greek mythology, Peneus (/pəˈniːəs/; Greek: Πηνειός) was a Thessalian river god, one of the three thousand Rivers, a child of Oceanus and Tethys.
+In Greek mythology, Peneus (/pəˈniːəs/; Πηνειός) is a Thessalian river god, one of the three thousand Rivers, a child of Oceanus and Tethys.

 Family

 The nymph Creusa bore him one son, Hypseus, who was King of the Lapiths, and three daughters, Menippe (mother of Phrastor by Pelasgus), Daphne and Stilbe.
 Some sources state that he was the father of Cyrene, alternately known as his granddaughter through Hypseus.
 Daphne, in an Arcadian version of the myth, was instead the daughter of the river god Ladon.

 Peneus also had a son Atrax with Bura, and Andreus with an unknown consort.
 Tricce (or Tricca), eponym of the city Tricca, was mentioned as his daughter.
 In later accounts, Peneus was credited to be the father of Chrysogenia who consorted with Zeus and became the mother of Thissaeus.
 Meanwhile, his daughter Astabe coupled with Hermes and became the parents of Astacus, father of Iocles, father of Hipponous.
 According to Hellanicus, Peneus was the father of Iphis, mother of Salmoneus by Aeolus the son of Hellen.
+In Pherecydes' account, he also sired Dryops to Polydora, daughter of Danaus.